Researcher

 Background

-Cynthia Kenyon trained at MIT and Cambridge.
-As a faculty member at UCSF she made the foundational discovery of the daf-2 lifespan mutants in C. elegans in 1993.
-Since 2014, she has been Vice President of Aging Research at Calico, the Alphabet-funded longevity biotech.
+Cynthia Kenyon trained at the University of Georgia, completed her PhD at MIT under Graham Walker, and did her postdoc at the MRC Laboratory of Molecular Biology in Cambridge with Sydney Brenner.
+As a faculty member at UCSF beginning in 1986, she built one of the world’s leading aging-biology labs.
+Since 2014 she has been Vice President of Aging Research at Calico, the Alphabet-funded longevity biotech.

 Key contributions

-• Established that aging is regulated by signalling pathways, not just passive wear and tear — arguably the single most important insight in modern geroscience.
+The implication: aging is regulated by signalling pathways that can be modulated.
+This is arguably the single most important conceptual shift in modern geroscience.

 Influence